Francisco Antonio Laureana

-Francisco Antonio Laureana (1954 – February 27, 1975) was a young Argentine killed by the Buenos Aires police, who believed him to be a rapist and serial killer called The Satyr of San Isidro, who for a period of six months - from 1974 and 1975 - raped women, of whom he murdered 13.
-He killed most of his victims on Wednesdays and Thursdays near 6:00 P.M.
+Francisco Antonio Laureana (1954 – February 27, 1975) was a young Argentine man killed by the Buenos Aires police, who believed him to be a rapist and serial killer called The Satyr of San Isidro, who for a period of six months—from 1974 and 1975—raped women, 13 of whom he murdered.
+He killed most of his victims on Wednesdays and Thursdays near 6:00 p.m.

 Crimes

 The police reconstructed the events based on what they believed to be a series of murders and the psychological profile of the murderer.
 Francisco Laureana, 22, had been an intern in a Catholic school in the city of Corrientes in northern Argentina.

 The police claimed that Laureana had fled Corrientes because he had raped and hanged a nun from the stairs of the school.
 In July 1974, he moved to the city of San Isidro (in the north of the Greater Buenos Aires), where he worked as an artisan selling hoops, bracelets and necklaces.
 He married a woman who had three children.

 Before going to work, he would say to his wife: "Do not let the kids outside because there are many degenerates."

 Almost every Wednesday and Thursday, about 6 o'clock in the evening, a woman or girl disappeared in the city.
 Their bodies were found shortly afterward in vacant lots, with signs of having been raped and killed savagely.
 Some victims were strangled and others shot with a .32 caliber revolver.

 The victims were mainly women who sunbathed in nearby villas or who waited at bus stops.
 The "satyr" always stole something from his victims, such as rings, bracelets, chains, etc., which he kept as trophies in a boot at home.
 Sometimes he would return to the crime scene weeks later to relive the experience.

 Due to the repeated modus operandi, police and forensics expert Osvaldo Raffo believed that the deaths could be the work of a single individual.

 After committing one of his homicides, a witness saw the perpetrator fleeing on the roof of a house, but he was shot at with a gun.
 Said witness was unharmed and was key to making an identikit of the suspect that began to circulate around the city.